Jack’s Brook Dam Removal: Restoring Native Trout Habitat in Dover, VT

 - 2 min read

-[Brattleboro, VT, June 5th, 2025] A concrete dam built in 1913 on Jack’s Brook—a tributary of the North Branch of the Deerfield River—is being removed this week in a collaborative effort to restore natural stream flow and improve aquatic habitat in southern Vermont.
-The Connecticut River Conservancy (CRC), in partnership with the private dam owner and Trout Unlimited, and with funding from The Nature Conservancy of Vermont and the Vermont Fish & Wildlife Department’s Watershed Grant (through Vermont conservation license plates), is leading the project to return Jack’s Brook to a free-flowing stream.
+A concrete dam built in 1913 on Jack’s Brook—a tributary of the North Branch of the Deerfield River—has been removed in a collaborative effort to restore natural stream flow and improve aquatic habitat in southern Vermont.
+The Connecticut River Conservancy (CRC), in partnership with the private dam owner and Trout Unlimited, and with funding from The Nature Conservancy of Vermont and the Vermont Fish & Wildlife Department’s Watershed Grant (through Vermont conservation license plates), led the project to return Jack’s Brook to a free-flowing stream.

-The small but ecologically significant structure, measuring 6 feet high by 25 feet wide, once served as a water source for a nearby home but no longer has any functional use as it is full of sediment and has not been maintained for many years.
+The small but ecologically significant structure, measuring 6 feet high by 25 feet wide, once served as a water source for a nearby home.
+After not being maintained for many years, it became full of sediment and no longer had any functional use.
 Its removal will expand critical cold-water habitat for brook trout and other native aquatic species in Windham County.

-Construction will occur through June 12th, 2025, following years of planning and permitting initiated by CRC and the state of Vermont in 2021.
+Construction occurred in June 2025, following years of planning and permitting initiated by CRC and the state of Vermont in 2021.

 “Removing obsolete dams like this one improves water quality, reconnects habitats for fish and wildlife, and reduces flood risk in the area” said Ron Rhodes, Director of Programs at the Connecticut River Conservancy.
 “Thanks to the private dam owner and our project partners this removal will help wild brook trout thrive in this sub-watershed.”